elenaborisova/Translation-Game/README.md

 # Translation-Game

-Translation game gui created with Tkinter
+A gui created using the Tkinter library.
+The game itself consists of translating numbers from 0 to 1000 to Spanish, for educational purposes.